qrvey/partner-portal/docs/embedding/widgets/analytics/filter-modal-core.md

 sidebar_label: Filter Modal - Core
 ---

-This document is for any developer who wants to know how to implement the `filter modal widget` inside `Qrvey Core platform`.
+This document explains how to implement the `filter modal widget` inside `Qrvey Core platform`.

-Bellow are displayed the configuration object, events, event listeners, methods and an implementation example for this widget.
+Below are displayed the configuration object, events, event listeners, methods and an implementation example for this widget.

-> This must be used inside Qrvey Core platform only.

-> Other scenarios like **Metric Dashboard**, **Report Builder** and **Page Builder** needs a different implementation.
+> This must be used inside Qrvey Core platform only. <br/>Other scenarios like **Metric Dashboard**, **Report Builder** and **Page Builder** each need a different implementation.

 ## 1. Configuration Object
 To configure a Filter Modal, use the following JSON schema as configuration object: